Caratacus: Name

-Caratacus' name appears as both Caratacus and Caractacus in manuscripts of Tacitus, and as Καράτακος and Καρτάκης in manuscripts of Dio.
-Older reference works tend to favour the spelling "Caractacus", coins minted during his rule show the beginning of his name CARA' on the obverse, but some modern scholars agree, based on historical linguistics and source criticism, that the original Common Brittonic form was *Karatākos, pronounced /cel/, cognate with Welsh Caradog, Breton Karadeg, and Irish Carthach, meaning "loving, beloved, dear; friend".
+Coins minted during his rule show the beginning of his name CARA' on the obverse, but some modern scholars agree, based on historical linguistics and source criticism, that the original Common Brittonic form was *Karatākos, pronounced /cel/, cognate with Welsh Caradog, Breton Karadeg, and Irish Carthach, meaning "loving, beloved, dear; friend".

 History

 Claudian invasion

-Caratacus is named by Dio Cassius as a son of the Catuvellaunian king Cunobelinus.
+Caratacus is named by Dio Cassius as a son of the Catuvellaunian king Cunobelinus (Cunobelin).
 Based on coin distribution Caratacus appears to have been the protégé of his uncle Epaticcus, who expanded Catuvellaunian power westwards most likely from his palace in Verulam, the heartland of the Catuvellauni, into the territory of the Atrebates.
 After Epaticcus died in about AD 35, the Atrebates, under Verica, regained some of their territory, but it appears Caratacus completely conquered the Atrebates, since Dio tells us Verica was ousted, fled to Rome and appealed to the emperor Claudius for help.
 This was the excuse used by Claudius to launch his invasion of Britain in the summer of 43.

 The invasion targeted Caratacus' stronghold of Camulodunon (modern Colchester), previously the seat of his father Cunobelinus.
 Cunobelinus had died some time before the invasion.
 Caratacus and his brother Togodumnus led the initial defence of the country against Aulus Plautius's four legions, thought to have been around 40,000 men, primarily using guerrilla tactics.'
 They lost much of the south-east after being defeated in two crucial battles, the Battle of the River Medway and River Thames.

 Dio reports that Togodumnus was killed (although both Miles Russell and John Hind argue that Dio was mistaken in reporting Togodumnus' death, that he was defeated but survived and was later appointed by the Romans as a friendly king over a number of territories, becoming the loyal king referred to by Tacitus as Cogidubnus or Togidubnus) and the Romans conquered the Catuvellaunian territories.
 Their stronghold of Camulodunon was converted into the first Roman colonia in Britain, Colonia Victricensis.